piotracalski/healthcheck/website-healthcheck/README.md

 Currently results are saved to *root/output.json* file.

 ## Todos
-- [x] prepare .dockerignore file
-- [x] refine accessibility check response
+- [ ] switch default browser do Chrome
 - [ ] implement proper error handling

-- [x] save results to .json file
+## Post MVP improvements:
+- [ ] parametrize test module usage (e.g. run only accessibility check; all by default)
+- [ ] parametrize browser choice
 - [ ] present results in an user-readable way
 - [ ] set date (from) as a parameter in crux module
-- [ ] parametrize browser choice

-## Post MVP inprovements:
-- [ ] parametrize test module usage (e.g. run only accessibility check; all by default)